learn-co-curriculum/dsc-filtering-v2-4/README.md

 * Understand the basic structure of a `SELECT` statement in SQL

-## Connecting To a Database
+## Connecting to a Database

-First let's connect to our database by importing sqlite3 and running the following cell in our notebook.
+First, let's connect to our database by importing sqlite3 and running the following cell in our notebook.
 You'll need a cursor object (`cur`) to fetch results.
-Cursor objects allow you to keep track of which result set is which, since it's possible to run multiple queries before you're done fetching the results of the first.
+Cursor objects allow you to keep track of which result set is which since it's possible to run multiple queries before you're done fetching the results of the first.

 ```python
 import sqlite3